 Significant portions of the basin are Federal or State controlled lands (Figure 2-3).
 Figure 2-4 summarizes the general land use patterns across the basin with the predominant classification being desert or semi-desert.
 Small percentages of the basin are designated as developed.
 An estimated 4,929 water wells are known to exist in the Basin with the majority being in the adjudicated area (Figure 2-5).
-Many areas in the non-adjudicated portions of the basin have no or only a few wells per square mile although some data gaps exist due to lack of voluntary reporting of well locations.
+Many areas in the GSP lands have no or only a few wells per square mile although some data gaps exist due to lack of voluntary reporting of well locations.